-Widely regarded as one of the greatest goalkeepers of all time, England’s World Cup-winning No. 1 was one of the inaugural inductees into the National Football Museum Football Hall of Fame.
+Widely regarded as one of the greatest goalkeepers of all time, England’s World Cup-winning number one, Gordon Banks OBE, was one of the inaugural inductees into the National Football Museum Football Hall of Fame.

-Despite winning the League Cup with each club, it is his performances for England that will go down in history.
+Banks received his first senior England cap in 1963 under the watchful eye of Alf Ramsey, who would quickly establish the Leicester stopper as his number one.
 In 1966, Banks didn’t concede a goal from open play on the way to the World Cup final (the great Eusebio’s semi-final penalty being the only time the ball found the England net prior to the famous Wembley game).
 Whilst Hurst, Charlton and Moore were winning the plaudits, the impressive Banks went about his business as keeper of the tournament.

-When the reigning champions came to defend their crown in 1970, Banks was established as one of the world’s finest.
+Internationally, Banks was still England's number one in 1970, and would remind the world of his world-class pedigree at the World Cup in Mexico.
 It is perhaps his save in England’s 1-0 group stage loss to Brazil that secures his place in history.
 Diving low to his far right, Banks stretched to reach the great Pelé’s goalbound header.
-With the Brazillian forward already celebrating what appeared to be a certain goal, Banks miraculously managed to not only to get a hand to the ball, but to flick it up, over the bar and to safety.
+With the Brazilian forward already celebrating what appeared to be a certain goal, Banks miraculously managed to not only to get a hand to the ball, but to flick it up, over the bar and to safety.
 It was one of the defining images from arguably the greatest World Cup tournament.
 Pelé later said “it was the greatest save I’ve ever seen”, and it is still known as ‘the save of the century'.

 "The greatest save I've ever seen."
 Pelé